chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Void Fraction
 ~~~~~~~~~~~~~~~

-We choose the `quadrature centred method (QCM) <../../../theory/multiphase/cfd_dem/unresolved_cfd-dem.html#the-quadrature-centered-method>`_  to calculate void fraction.
+We choose the `quadrature centred method (QCM) <../../../theory/multiphase/cfd_dem/unresolved_cfd-dem.html#the-quadrature-centered-method>`_  to calculate the void fraction.
 The ``l2 smoothing factor`` we choose is the square of twice the diameter of the particles.

 .. code-block:: text